 The Governors and Senior Leadership team continue to monitor the impact the pandemic is having on all stakeholders of the Academy.
-There is a risk to stakeholder wellbeing and pupil achievement progress.
-There are robust plans in place to mitigate these risks.
+There is an increased risk to stakeholder wellbeing and pupil achievement progress the longer the pandemic continues.
+There are robust plans in place to manage and mitigate these risks.